bsmth/content/files/en-us/games/publishing_games/index.md

 ## Game distribution

-So you've followed a [tutorial](/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript) or [two](/en-US/docs/Games/Tutorials/2D_breakout_game_Phaser) and created an HTML game — that's great!
+So you've followed a [tutorial](/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript) and created an HTML game — that's great!
 [Game distribution](/en-US/docs/Games/Publishing_games/Game_distribution) provides all you need to know about the ways you can distribute your newly created game into the wild — including hosting it yourself online, submitting it to open marketplaces, and submitting it to closed ones like Google Play or the iOS App Store.

 ## Game promotion